 Pete came to Penn State in 1984 to serve as the first director of the Center for Education in Science, Technology and Society and associate professor of science education.
 Between 1988 and 1992 he was Professor-in-Charge of Science Education, and from 1993 to 1995 a Continuing Education Fellow in the College of Education.
 Pete was tenured at Penn State in 1988 and promoted to professor in 1992.

-Pete’s research and scholarship as a faculty member focused on K-12 student and teacher understanding of the nature of science, K-12 implementation of STS (Science-Technology-Society) education, and science teacher development in STS education.
+Pete’s research and scholarship focused on K-12 student and teacher understanding of the nature of science, K-12 implementation of STS (Science-Technology-Society) education, and science teacher development in STS education.
 He published widely in these and related areas, and developed a number of research instruments on the nature of science and technology that continue to be widely used.
-Pete was the founding editor of the Annual Meeting Proceedings of the Association for the Education of Teachers of Science (now the Association for Science Teacher Education) in 1996 through 2002.
+Pete was the founding editor of the AETS (Association for the Education of Teachers of Science - now the Association for Science Teacher Education/ASTE) Annual Meeting Proceedings from 1996 through 2002, which were published online.
 He was a frequent presenter at national and state level professional meetings in science education, as well as at science teacher professional development programs and workshops.
-While a faculty member, Pete directed over a dozen funded projects that had complementary science teacher enhancement, research and developmentcomponents from funding agencies, such as the National Science Foundation, U.S. Department of Education, and Eisenhower Program, as well as grants from the GTE Education Foundation, Apple Computer, and AT&T.
+While a faculty member, Pete directed over a dozen funded projects that had complementary science teacher development and research components, from agencies, such as the National Science Foundation, U.S. Department of Education, and Eisenhower Program, as well as grants from the GTE Education Foundation, Apple Computer, and AT&T.